EndBug/add-and-commit/README.md

 ### Adding files:

 The action adds files using a regular `git add` command, so you can put every kind of argument in the `add` option.
 For example, if you want to force-add a file: `./path/to/file.txt --force`.
 The script will not stop if one of the git commands fails.
 E.g.: if your command shows a "fatal: pathspec 'yourFile' did not match any files" error the action will go on.
+You can also use JSON or YAML arrays (e.g. `'["first", "second"]'`, `"['first', 'second']"`) to make the action run multiple `git add` commands: the action will log how your input has been parsed.
+Please mind that your input still needs to be a string because of how GitHub Actions works with inputs: just write your array inside the string, the action will parse it later.

 ### Deleting files:

 You can delete files with the `remove` option: that runs a `git rm` command that will stage the files in the given path for removal.
 As with the `add` argument, you can use every option `git rm` allows (e.g. add `--force` to ignore `.gitignore` rules).
 The script will not stop if one of the git commands fails.
 E.g.: if your command shows a "fatal: pathspec 'yourFile' did not match any files" error the action will go on.
+You can also use JSON or YAML arrays (e.g. `'["first", "second"]'`, `"['first', 'second']"`) to make the action run multiple `git rm` commands: the action will log how your input has been parsed.
+Please mind that your input still needs to be a string because of how GitHub Actions works with inputs: just write your array inside the string, the action will parse it later.

 ### Tagging: